s-zeid/libxcustom/README.md

 --------

-1. Make sure you're on GNU/Linux (yes, the GNU part matters here) and have the glibc and SDL 1.2 development packages installed, as well as GNU Make.
+1. Make sure you're on GNU/Linux (yes, the GNU part matters here) and have the glibc and X11 development packages installed, as well as GNU Make.

         fedora$ sudo yum install glibc-devel libX11-devel make